Panoply Data Viewer

 Panoply was developed at the NASA Goddard Institute for Space Studies.

 More information about Panoply is available at www.giss.nasa.gov/tools/panoply.

 Please send bug reports, feature requests, etc., to Dr. Robert Schmunk at email@example.com.
 All bug reports should indicate what version of Panoply you are using as well as what operating system is on your computer and what version of Java is installed.
 Also note that requests for assistance opening a dataset or interpreting the gridding of the data within will probably require that you provide a copy of the dataset or instructions on where it might be downloaded.

 Java Code Libraries

-Other libraries used include:
+Other third-party libraries used by Panoply include:

 GMT.
 Color tables whose names begin with "GMT" are based on color schemes from the Generic Mapping Tools software from SOEST at the University of Hawai'i.